oracle-livelabs/database/heatwave-migration/shell-dump/shell-dump.md

-# Perform the MySQL Shell Dump from On-Prem
+# Perform the MySQL Shell dump from on-premise MySQL

 ## Introduction